Questions and answers

 The museum is expected to be closed from 2029 to 2033, depending on when construction work begins.

 While the museum is closed for construction from 2029 to 2033, exhibitions and co-productions are being planned in collaboration with a variety of art institutions in Canton Bern.
 There will be close collaboration with Spiez Castle, for example, which has exhibition facilities where important sets of items from the collection of 19th century Swiss art can be put on display.
-Along the Tour de Berne, it will be possible to experience many of the museum’s masterpieces that are not normally allowed to travel in new constellations or uncommon settings.
+It will be possible to experience many of the museum’s masterpieces that are not normally allowed to travel in new constellations or uncommon settings.
 This will be complemented by a playful offering that grants new digital access to the collection.

 New Hodlerstrasse